microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/projectrome_historyitem.md

-# Activity Resource Type
+# HistoryItem Resource Type

-An activity for a user and a given app in Project Rome.
+A historyItem for a user activity for an app.

 ## Methods